Opentrons/opentrons/api/docs/v2/new_modules.rst

          my_labware = module.load_labware('opentrons_24_aluminumblock_generic_2ml_screwcap',
                                           label='Temperature-Controlled Tubes')

-See
-:py:meth:`.MagneticModuleContext.load_labware`,
-:py:meth:`.TemperatureModuleContext.load_labware`,
-or :py:meth:`.ThermocyclerContext.load_labware`.
+See :py:meth:`.MagneticModuleContext.load_labware`, :py:meth:`.TemperatureModuleContext.load_labware`, :py:meth:`.ThermocyclerContext.load_labware`, or :py:meth:`.HeaterShakerContext.load_labware` for more details.

 Notice that when you load labware on a module, you don't specify the labware's deck slot.
 The labware is loaded on the module, on whichever deck slot the module occupies.